JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    ```

 5. Generate the corresponding `AppDatabase` interface (which you will initialize with database drivers later on).
-   To do that, run the following command in the terminal:
+   To do that, run the following command in the terminal, at the root of the project:

    ```shell
    ./gradlew generateCommonMainAppDatabaseInterface